 This game is technically for 1–2 players, but it's really a solo game and is best that way.

 Mr. Cabbagehead's Garden is a very good light game.
 It's all about beating your own score, and sometimes you won't draw the right cards to score high.
 But there are score ranges to help you gauge how well you did, and since it is such a short game (10–15 min.), a bad score isn't a problem.
 Just shuffle up those veggie cards and play again!
 Trying to arrange your garden just so, only to have your plans foiled by an obnoxious neighbor, is a good blend of fun and frustrating.
-Mr. Cabbagehead's Garden is not a game I constantly want to play, but since getting my copy, I have played it a lot and consistently had a good time.
+I have played Mr. Cabbagehead's Garden a lot and consistently had a good time.

 Mechanically, I might not call Mr. Cabbagehead's Garden thematic.
 It doesn't feel like planting vegetables, although it's fun to try to arrange the cards well.
 And yet the theme is delightful.
 It's the flavor text of this game that really sells it.
 The way the rulebook is written really gets you into Mr. Cabbagehead's quiet, pastoral life—a life that is filled with decorous love and genteel rage.
 The rulebook describes "The Neighbour Phase, when it is determined which of Mr. Cabbagehead’s Tedious Neighbours interferes with his quest for perfection."
 The neighbors have names like "Lord Carrotbody," and one of them, Horace Savoy-Brassica, "is jealous of Mr. Cabbagehead and his award-winning garden (not to mention annoyed at Mr. Cabbagehead’s romancing of his half-sister Eudora, President of the Garden Club)."
 Text like that, combined with the quirky seed packet art, adds so much charm to a game that might have been just a mathematical exercise.